AngieB1988/Project-one/README.md

 [Anthony Palacios , James Lee , Peter Lee, Angie Bolden] We will be comparing the Economic Impact that Covid had on our Country.
 Based on the Housing Market and Unemployment rates since the start of the Pandemic.
-Exploring how this pandemic crisis effected our cost of living.
+Exploring how this pandemic crisis effected the cost of living across multiple cities.
+We'll be looking at the populations of large cities and seeing how or if the pandemic caused economic recession.
 We will be pulling Data from:
 https://www.nar.realtor/research-and-statistics/housing-statistics/existing-home-sales
 https://www.bls.gov/web/empsit.supp.toc.htm